 Twice a year, in May and July, the Sun passes directly overhead for locations on Earth in the tropics.
 On these two days, around local noon, the Sun will be exactly overhead, at a 90o angle, and an upright object such as a flagpole will have no shadow.
 This phenomenon only occurs in the tropics; the Sun is never directly overhead in any other part of the planet.
 In 1990 Bishop Museum held a contest to give a name to this phenomenon.
 The winner was “lāhainā noon.”

 The word lāhainā may be translated into English as “cruel sun,” but effectively makes reference to severe droughts experienced in that part of the island of Maui.

-The chart below gives the overhead sun dates and times for several locations.
+The chart below gives the overhead Sun dates and times for several locations in 2022.

 About the Planetarium

-The planetarium has 70 seats and serves 70,000 people a year.
-The planetarium focuses on programs about Hawai‘i; a hallmark of its programs is the blending of live and prerecorded elements within each program.
+The Planetarium has 64 seats and serves 70,000 people a year.
+The planetarium focuses on programs about Hawaiʻi, blending live and prerecorded elements within each program.